birgander2/PyRAT/README.md

 distribution.
 With Anaconda, you can create and activate a pyrat-compatible virtual environment with the commands:

-    conda env create -f requirements.txt -n pyrat source activate pyrat
+    conda env create -f requirements.txt -n pyrat source activate pyrat   [on Linux]
+    activate pyrat          [on Windows]

 Basically all developments are done on a Linux system.
-As a pure python / cython project, pyrat should run also on Windows and OSX, but this is genuinely untested. **A known issue of Anaconda Python on  Windows is a buggy pyqt 4.11.
-Please downgrade to pyqt 4.10  if the GUI crashes on startup.**
+As a pure python / cython project, pyrat should run also on Windows and OSX, but this is genuinely untested.

+**A known issue of Anaconda Python on  Windows is a buggy pyqt 4.11.
+Please downgrade to pyqt 4.10  if the GUI crashes on startup using the command "conda install pyqt=4.10.4".**

 ## Download